BREAKING NEWS!

 At one time there were five operational greyhound tracks in the state: Apache Greyhound Park, Black Canyon Greyhound Park, Phoenix Greyhound Park, Tucson Greyhound Park, and Yuma Greyhound Park.
 The last track to close was Tucson Greyhound Park, which held its last race on June 25, 2016.1 Within days, hundreds of greyhounds were released for adoption.2

-In 2016, House Bill 2127 to outlaw dog racing was brought jointly by GREY2K USA Worldwide and Tucson Greyhound Park.
-The measure passed unanimously in the House and Senate.3 On May 13, 2016, Governor Doug Ducey signed our prohibition into law.4
+In 2016, House Bill 2127 to outlaw live dog racing was brought jointly by GREY2K USA Worldwide and Tucson Greyhound Park.
+The measure was sponsored by Representative John Kavanagh and passed unanimously in both the House and Senate.3 On May 13, 2016, Governor Doug Ducey signed the prohibition into law.4

 1. Sean Mooney, “Last live race at Tucson Greyhound Park,” KVOA News, June 26, 2016.